LucyLightCode/DIABETES_INDICATOR_ANALYSIS/README.md

-# 🩺 Diabetes Indicator Analysis
+# 🩺 Diabetes Health Indicator Analysis

 This project analyzes health indicators to build machine learning models that predict whether an individual has diabetes based on survey and health metric data.